ledinhanhtan-dev/fireship-clone/README.md

 ## Features

 - Content in each lesson is parsed from markdown file (.md) by using [MarkedJS](https://marked.js.org/)
+- Code blocks is displayed by using [HighlightJS](https://github.com/highlightjs/highlight.js/)
 - User can switch theme by toggling "Theme" button

 ## Usage